 Progent can help you decide which of your applications are appropriate for Microsoft Azure and can help you make your legacy applications cloud ready.
 Progent can provide cost-effective online consulting expertise is available for small tasks to help you quickly overcome technical hurdles or Progent can Progent can provide end-to-end project management outsourcing or co-sourcing services to that ensure that you Azure integration initiative is successfully completed on time and within your budget.

 Microsoft Azure can host a wide variety of workloads from multiple vendors, and according to Microsoft one quarter of Azure virtual machines run Linux.
 But Azure includes many optimizations for Microsoft servers and applications as well as management and development platforms.
 Microsoft continues to improve Azure's ability to support hybrid on-promises/cloud environments centered on Microsoft technologies.
 A major initiative in this area is the Azure Stack powered by Windows Server 2016.
-Progent's Microsoft Gold-certified consulting team offers expert support for Azure-optimized products by providing services that include Windows Server consulting, Exchange Server expertise, SQL Server integration and development, SharePoint design, Office 365 configuration and training, and Skype for Business integration.
+Progent's Microsoft-certified consulting team offers expert support for Azure-optimized products by providing services that include Windows Server consulting, Exchange Server expertise, SQL Server integration and development, SharePoint design, Office 365 integration and training, and Skype for Business integration.
 To help you set up unified management of your hybrid cloud network, Progent offers advanced System Center 2016 consulting services and System Center 2012 support including System Center Data Protection Manager (SCDPM) consulting, System Center Operations Manager (SCOM) support, System Center Configuration Manager (SCCM) consulting, SCVMM 2016 hybrid cloud management consulting, Microsoft Intune management, and Dynamics GP consulting and customization.